martinbjeldbak/martinbjeldbak.github.io/_posts/2015-06-18-developing-with-vagrant.markdown

 If you are unfamiliar with Docker or Vagrant, or how combining the two work, I highly suggest checking out the Vagrant dev's videos on their Docker provider [here][1].

-TLDR: See a base install of Rails with Ruby 2.2 deployed on a Docker container via Vagrant [here][11].

 # Preliminaries
 This tutorial requires Vagrant >1.6 and uses the Ruby Docker image from the [phusion/passenger-docker](https://github.com/phusion/passenger-docker) Docker image set, but can be followed using their Node.js and full images.